Physical distancing, masks, vaccines, and other preventive measures

 Should I wear a face mask?

-The CDC now recommends that everyone in the US wear nonsurgical masks when going out in public.
+The CDC now recommends that all adults and children over 2 years wear a mask when going out in public.

-While N95 masks are the most effective, these medical-grade masks are in short supply and should be reserved for healthcare workers.
+While N95 masks are the most effective, these medical-grade masks should be reserved for healthcare workers.

-Surgical masks are preferred if you are caring for someone who has COVID-19 or you have any respiratory symptoms (even mild symptoms) and must go out in public.
+Surgical masks are preferred if you are caring for someone who has COVID-19.

 The CDC has information on how to make, wear, and clean nonsurgical masks.